-Join CSTA in celebrating and advocating for computer science education during the 9th Annual CSEdWeek.
+Join CSTA in celebrating and advocating for computer science education during CSEdWeek.
 Since it was established by Congress in 2009, CSEdWeek has brought together teachers, students, parents, administrators, and community members to promote awareness and heighten participation in our field.
 Please look at the resources below and consider doing something in your school, district, or state.
 This is the time to show the world all of the wonderful things you and your students are achieving together.

 Take advantage of the great resources and information available to CS teachers at the new CSEdWeek microsite.
 While you are there, don't forget to post your CSEdWeek events!

 Advocacy is a key component for a successful CSEd Week

 Below are several different ways you can get involved and advocate for computer science education during 2018 CSEd Week.

 Strengthen your professional network by joining CSTA, CSforAllTeachers and other local organizations that can assist in building your teaching toolkit.